KeithKorter/JobPlacementDashboard/README.md

 # Live Project

 ## Introduction
 For the last two weeks of my time at the tech academy, I worked with my peers in a team developing a full scale Web site utilizing Python, Django, Beautifulsoup, and HTML.
-Working on a project that involved a larger team was a great learning oppertunity for collaborating, problem solving, cleaning up code, and adding requested features.
-I was able to see how other developers wrote code and could compare tequniques.
+Working on a project that involved a larger team was a great learning opportunity for collaborating, problem solving, cleaning up code, and adding requested features.
+I was able to see how other developers wrote code and could compare techniques.
 I started with [back end cleanup](#back-end-cleanup) which allowed me to get familiar with the project and functionality of the site.
-Once more familiar with the working environment, I transistoned into developing [new apps/functions](#new-app) and then intergrating them into the front end for user enjoyment.
-This process involved me utilizing modules that were unfamiliar with me at the time, but by exploring the documentation and bouncing questions off my peers, I was able to quickly adapt with tact and resiliance.
-Over the two week sprint I also had the opportunity to devlope other non-coding [skills](#other-skills-learned) that I could utilize in the software development project management work environment.
+Once more familiar with the working environment, I transitioned into developing [new apps/functions](#new-app) and then integrating them into the front end for user enjoyment.
+This process involved me utilizing modules that were unfamiliar with me at the time, but by exploring the documentation and bouncing questions off my peers, I was able to quickly adapt with tact and resilience.
+Over the two week sprint I also had the opportunity to develop other non-coding [skills](#other-skills-learned) that I could utilize in the software development project management work environment.
 I'm confident I will use the skills again and again on future projects.

 Below are descriptions of the stories I worked on, along with code snippets and navigation links.
 I also have some full code files in this repo for the larger functionalities I implemented.